Haller finds net at both ends as Ajax striker scores own goal before rectifying mistake in Champions League...

 Record-breaker

-That goal took the Frenchman up to an incredible 11 in seven Champions League games, all of which have come in the current campaign.
+That goal took Haller up to an incredible 11 in seven Champions League games, all of which have come in the current campaign.

 He is as a result the top scorer in the 2021-22 edition, leading Robert Lewandowski by two; while in all competitions for Ajax, Haller boasts 29 strikes in as many games.